wey-gu/nebulagraph-ai/README.md

     --jars /opt/nebulagraph/ngdi/package/nebula-algo.jar
 ```

+Then we could access Jupyter Notebook with PySpark and refer to [examples/spark_engine.ipynb](examples/spark_engine.ipynb)

 ## Submit Algorithm job to Spark Cluster(Spark Engine)

 Assuming we have put the `nebula-spark-connector.jar` and `nebula-algo.jar` in `/opt/nebulagraph/ngdi/package/`;